 It’s no mystery why Discovery’s Deadliest Catch is one of the most popular reality shows out there.
 It has all the elements (besides the cold) of a great show: danger, action, and crabs — hundreds and hundreds of them.

 The show painstakingly details the rigors and minutiae of working on a crabbing boat and all it entails.
 The show has also made stars of some of the more memorable cast members, including fan-favorite Sig Hansen and his boat Northwestern.
-Sharp-eyed viewers noticed there’s been another Hansen in charge since season 15.
+Sharp-eyed viewers noticed there’s been another Hansen in charge since season 15, but not lately.
 So what happened?
 Before we delve in, let’s refresh ourselves on Edgar Hansen.

 Who is Edgar Hansen?

-Edgar served on his brother Sig Hansen’s boat Northwestern from the show’s ninth season until the fourteenth season when he mysteriously disappeared from the show.
+Edgar served on his brother Sig Hansen’s boat Northwestern from the show’s 9th season until the 14th season when he mysteriously disappeared from the show.
 He not only looked like his older brother, but he had a more laid-back vibe than him, which helped endear him to viewers and make him a favorite on the show.

 On top of his genial countenance, he was a good fisherman, perhaps the most essential skill of anyone assuming a higher role on a crabbing boat.